 4. Take Notes

 Have a pen and paper handy, so you can take written notes whenever you talk with a collector.
-Write down the name of the person you talked to, when you talked, and what was discussed.
+Write down the name of the person you spoke to, when you talked, and what was discussed.
 Not only can this help you take the emotion out of the situation, but you’ll also have a record if the creditor or collector broke the law in their attempts to collect.

 5. Always Read & Save Your Mail

-Don’t throw away mail from your creditors or stuff it in a drawer.
+Please don’t throw away mail from your creditors or stuff it in a drawer.
 Open it, read it, and save it in a file.

 6. Know How Much You Can Afford to Pay